Biden steps out of the room and finds legacy-defining wins

 In the estimation of many of his aides and advisers, leaving the Senate behind was key to his subsequent success.
 The heightened expectations for Democrats, who hold precarious majorities in Congress but nonetheless have unified control of Washington, were dragging Biden down among his supporters who wanted more ambitious action.

-The sometimes unsavory horse-trading required to win consensus often put the president deep in the weeds and short on inspiration.
-And the dramatic negotiating breakdowns on the way to an ultimate deal proved to be all the more tantalizing because Biden himself was a party to the talks.

-In the spring of 2021, Biden made a big show of negotiating directly with Sen. Shelley Moore Capito, R-W.Va., on an infrastructure bill, only to have the talks collapse over the scope of the package and how to finance it.
-At the same time, a separate bipartisan group had been quietly meeting on their own, discussing how to overhaul the nation’s transportation, water and broadband systems.
-After the White House gave its approval, that became the version that was shepherded into law.
+In the spring of 2021, Biden made a big show of negotiating directly with Sen. Shelley Moore Capito, R-W.Va., on an infrastructure bill, only to have the talks collapse.
+At the same time, a separate bipartisan group had been quietly meeting on its own, discussing how to overhaul the nation’s transportation, water and broadband systems.
+After the White House gave initial approval and then settled the final details with senators, that became the version that was shepherded into law.

 The new approach drew criticism from the press, but the White House wagered that the public was not invested in the details and would reward the outcomes.

-Biden and his team “have been using the bully pulpit and closely working with Congress to fight for policies that lower costs for families and fight inflation, strengthen our competitiveness versus China, act against gun violence” and help veterans, said White House spokesman Andrew Bates.
-“He also directed his Cabinet, senior staff and legislative team to engage constantly with key lawmakers as we work together to achieve what could soon be the most productive legislative record of any president" since Lyndon Johnson.
+Biden and his team “have been using the bully pulpit and closely working with Congress," said White House spokesman Andrew Bates.
+The aim is "to achieve what could soon be the most productive legislative record of any president" since Lyndon Johnson.

 White House officials credit Biden’s emotional speech after the school shooting in Uvalde, Texas, with helping to galvanize lawmakers to act on gun violence — and even his push for more extensive measures than made it into the bill with giving the GOP space to reach a compromise.
 And they point to a steady cadence of speeches over months emphasizing the need to lower prescription drug costs or to act on climate with keeping those issues in the national conversation amid the legislative fits and starts.